-Billionaire tycoon Elon Musk this week threatened to withdraw his $44bn offer to buy Twitter, alleging the social media platform is refusing to disclose how many users are fake.
+Billionaire tycoon Elon Musk has announced that he is rescinding his $44bn offer to buy Twitter, alleging the that social media platform is refusing to disclose how many users are fake.
 Twitter claims that fewer than 5% of the accounts on its network belong to bots – automated software agents posing as users – but Musk disputes this figure, alleging the platform’s management is hiding the true number.

 The dispute reflects the difficulty of reliably identifying bots on Twitter, researchers told Tech Monitor, not least because there is no agreed definition of what counts as a bot.
 However, they added, Twitter could almost certainly do a better job of addressing bots on its platform.

 The term “bot” is used to describe various kinds of “inauthentic accounts”, according to the creators of Botometer, a tool which claims to be able to tell whether a Twitter account is run by a human or not.
 These include those that post automated updates, groups posting misinformation, and other fake profiles.

 This makes it difficult to identify bots reliably.
 To show how difficult it can be to spot an inauthentic account, Botometer recently gave Musk’s own Twitter account a score of four out of five for “bot-like behaviour”, although on another day it only scored 0.5 out of 5.